Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 ## **Using the dbt MCP server for querying data via the dbt Semantic Layer**

 The [dbt Semantic Layer](https://www.getdbt.com/product/semantic-layer) defines your organization's metrics and dimensions in a consistent, governed way.
-With the dbt MCP server, LLMs can understand and query these metrics directly, ensuring that AI-generatedanalyses are consistent with your organization's definitions.
+With the dbt MCP server, LLMs can understand and query these metrics directly, ensuring that AI-generated analyses are consistent with your organization's definitions.

 - **For human stakeholders**: Request metrics using natural language.
-Users can ask for "monthly revenue by region" and get accurate results that match your organization's standard metric definitions, with the [a higher baseline of accuracy than LLM generated SQL queries](https://roundup.getdbt.com/p/semantic-layer-as-the-data-interface).
+Users can ask for "monthly revenue by region" and get accurate results that match your organization's standard metric definitions, with a [higher baseline of accuracy than LLM generated SQL queries](https://roundup.getdbt.com/p/semantic-layer-as-the-data-interface).
 - **For AI agent workflows**: As agentic systems take action in the real world over a longer time horizon, they will need ways to understand the underlying reality of your business.
-From feeding into Ddeep Rresearch style reports to feeding operational agents, the dbt Semantic Layer can provide a trusted underlying interface for LLM systems.
+From feeding into deep research style reports to feeding operational agents, the dbt Semantic Layer can provide a trusted underlying interface for LLM systems.

 By leveraging the dbt Semantic Layer through the MCP server, you ensure that LLM-generated analyses are based on rigorous definitions instantiated as code, flexibly available in any MCP-supported client.